Skip to content

 ProcurementTerms and comparisons"[product] vs [product] enterprise"

 Each role in the buying committee represents a separate content cluster.
 Writing a single article is not enough — you need content for each decision-maker at every stage of the funnel.
+The typical picture from a content audit looks like this: a company has dozens of articles, but all of them speak to one role (usually the end user), while the CFO and procurement have nothing to point to when the decision comes up.

 B2B Keywords — Low Competition, High Value